$ network-calc 192.168.1.100/24

 Network Address Calculator

 Enter any IP address with a subnet mask or CIDR prefix to instantly calculate the network address (Network ID) for your subnet.
 Determine which network segment a host belongs to, verify network boundaries, and get the broadcast address and host range — critical for routing table analysis and subnet troubleshooting.
+The subnet mask tool includes a full reference table showing all valid IPv4 subnet masks and their corresponding CIDR prefixes.

 Input